 Atlanta History Center has used the lens of citizenship to explore different aspects of our city’s past.
 From Black women’s struggle for suffrage to Atlanta’s winning of the bid to host the 1996 Olympic Games, there’s a lot to learn about what it means to be an active and engaged member of the community.

 In that spirit, we’ve compiled below a list resources to help Georgians register to vote, find their polling place, volunteer as a paid poll worker, and request a mail-in ballot.

-Georgia law requires individuals to show photo identification when voting in-person.
-You are not required to provide identification when you vote absentee by mail.
+Georgia law requires individuals to provide identification when voting in-person or absentee by mail.

 You must bring one of these six forms of identification to vote.

 The State of Georgia offers a free Voter ID Card.
 A Voter ID Card can be issued at any county registrar’s office or at Georgia Department of Driver Services free of charge.

 To receive a voter identification card at the county registrar’s office, the voter must provide: